Adoni/word2vec_pytorch/README.md

 Word2vec-PyTorch
 ====

 > Warning: this repo is poseted two years ago and it's not compatible with the current pytorch (v1.0.0).
+I will update it as soon as possible

 This is the implementation of word2vec based on PyTorch.